Yale University Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Yale landed the #10 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
+Yale landed the #8 spot in College Factual's 2022 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
 This puts it in the top 1% of all schools in the nation!
+This is an improvement over the previous year, when Yale held the #10 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Yale?